Ban3/python-evic/README.rst

 On Windows you will also need the correct compiler for your Python version.
 See `this <https://wiki.python.org/moin/WindowsCompilers>`_ page for more information on setting up the compiler.

-Building python-evic requires that you have setuptools installed.

 |

 Building python-evic: